SmarterApp/AP_IMRT/docs/Deployment.AWS.md

    <pre>
    LoadBalancer Ingress:     af909e7b316b511e8b7d50a62d3a6aa8-729550325.us-east-2.elb.amazonaws.com
    </pre>

+#### Configure the GELF Logging Daemonset for Kubernetes
+* Open the `fluentd-gelf-logging.yml` in an editor and update the following lines:
+  * `name`:  Set this to a name that is meaningful and easy to identify when filtering in Graylog.
+This value will appear as the "source" in Graylog messages.
+Whatever you decide, be consistent between environments to simplify Graylog filtering.
+    * Examples:  `imrt-dev` for a development environment, `imrt-production` for a production environment
+  * `GELF_HOST value`: Set this to the IP address of the Graylog host that will receive IMRT's log messages
+    * Example:
+    ```yaml
+    - name: GELF_HOST
+    - value: 127.0.0.1 # the external/accessible IP address for the Graylog instance
+    ```
+* Once satisifed, save the changes
+* Deploy the k8s GELF logging daemonset with the following command:
+  * `kubectl apply -f fluentd-gelf-logging.yml`

 #### Configure Domains
 To provide external access to the IMRT applications with AWS Route53, follow these steps in the AWS console: